MysteryBlokHed/databind/docs/getting_started.rst

 .. code-block:: databind

-   :func main
+   func main
-   :tag load
+   tag load
    tellraw @a "Hello, World!"
-   :endfunc
+   endfunc

 First, a function named main is defined.
 The name can be changed, it doesn't have to be main.
 Then, it is tagged with ``load``.
 This tag is